How to avoid the most common fall allergy triggers

 A woman stopped during outdoor walk to use nasal spray to treat pollen allergy

-Your immune system is designed to protect your body against invading organisms that can make you sick.
-But when you have an allergy, your immune system mistakes an allergen—normally a harmless substance—for an invader, which causes symptoms like sneezing, red or itchy eyes, itchy ears, a runny nose, and a hoarse, itchy, or sore throat.
+But when you have an allergy, your immune system mistakes an allergen for something dangerous.
+This can cause symptoms like sneezing, red or itchy eyes, a runny nose, and a hoarse, itchy, or sore throat.

 Identify fall allergens

-School allergens: Aside from outdoor allergens, students, parents and teachers may be exposed to allergens in the classroom.
+School allergens: Aside from outdoor allergens, students, parents, and teachers may be exposed to allergens in the classroom.
 Some triggers may include chalk dust and classroom pets.

 Talk to your healthcare provider (HCP) if you’re unsure of what’s causing your seasonal allergy symptoms.
 There are tests, such as allergy skin testing, which can help identify the sources of your discomfort.